Orange-OpenSource/ods-ios/docs/components/banners.md

 ```

-- With image from url
+- With image from URL

 ```swift